 When it comes to herb alternatives, parsley always saves the day.
 It has an extremely versatile flavor profile that goes with almost any dish; delicate and pleasant, peppery with an earthiness that’s reminiscent of oregano.

-Fresh parsley has a stronger, more pronounced flavor than dried parsley, so if your dish calls for a lot of oregano, fresh parsley won’t let you down.
+Fresh parsley has a stronger, more pronounced aroma than dried parsley, so if your dish calls for a lot of oregano, fresh parsley won’t let you down.

-Add the leaves to your soups, stocks, meat, pizza, and pasta recipes to enhance the flavor to the next level.
+Add the leaves to your soups, stocks, meat, pizza, and pasta recipes like this refreshing pasta salad to enhance the flavor to the next level.
 It’s also a great herb substitute for meatloaves, meatballs, and other ground beef recipes.

 Use half the amount of fresh parsley in place of fresh oregano.
 If you’re using dried oregano, follow a 1:1 ratio.